The Space Jungle

 "The Space Jungle" is a song by English acid house DJ and producer Adamski.
 The song is effectively a cover of "All Shook Up" by Elvis Presley, and features additional rap vocals by Ricardo da Force.
-The song was a top 30 hit in several countries in Europe and also in New Zealand, with its biggest success in Finland and the UK, peaking at No. 6 and No. 7.
+The song was a top 30 hit in several countries in Europe and also in New Zealand, with its biggest success in Finland and the UK, peaking at numbers 6 and 7, respectively.
 It also charted in the US, reaching No. 8 on the Billboard Dance Club Songs chart.